GameBrief · General

 If you're a BSG fan who hasn't played many roguelites: the demo's 72% positive rating is worth paying attention to.
 It suggests the game is accessible enough that non-genre specialists are finding the loop, not just bouncing off unfamiliar mechanics.
 That said, run-based games with permanent death and inter-run progression have a learning curve that can frustrate players expecting a narrative-forward experience.

-Price hasn't been confirmed at time of writing.
-Check the Battlestar Galactica Scattered Hopes Steam page for current pricing.
+The game is priced at $24.99 on Steam and GOG.
 You can also look at Alt Shift's developer page on Steam to see Crying Suns and understand the studio's body of work before committing.

 Frequently Asked Questions